The Dressmaker of Luneville

 The Dressmaker of Luneville (La couturière de Lunéville) is a 1932 French comedy film directed by Harry Lachman and starring Madeleine Renaud, Pierre Blanchar and Jeanne Fusier-Gir.
 It was made at the Joinville Studios by the French subsidiary of Paramount Pictures.
 Fox later bought the rights to the film and remade it as Dressed to Thrill in 1935.

+Synopsis

+A young dressmaker is so distraught when she is abandoned by her lover that she contemplates suicide.
+Instead she goes to America and becomes a big star under the stage name Irene Salvago.
+Returning to Paris, she encounters her former love who doesn't recognise her.
+She decides to gain her revenge by making him fall in love with her.